mehulagg/gitlab/doc/development/feature_flags/development.md

 - If the flag was manually enabled before setting `default_enabled: true`, the feature will be enabled.
 Not because of the `default_enabled: true` value of the flag but because it was manually enabled.
-- If the flag was manually disabled before before setting `default_enabled: true`, the feature will remain disabled.
+- If the flag was manually disabled before setting `default_enabled: true`, the feature will remain disabled.
 The `default_enabled: true` value does not take precendence over the explicit `false` value set when disabling it manually.